-The Critical Challenge Project (CCP) is central to the Executive Master of Healthcare Leadership learning experience and will become the focus of your independent study.
+The Critical Challenge Project (CCP) is central to the Master of Science (ScM) in Healthcare Leadership learning experience and will become the focus of your independent study.
 You will identify a challenge related to your field and interests, drawing from your own experience and vision for the future.
 Each student works collaboratively with their peers, professional colleagues, course faculty, advisors, and chairs, integrating various perspectives across healthcare sectors into your project.

 Key principles students use to define their CCPs include:

 - Relevant: Meaningful to the student in terms of background, interests, current job, future aspirations, and/or organization